python-boltons/eris/README.md

 # eris

 **The Greek Goddess of Strife and Discord...
-Error-handling at its finest: the better way to handle, trace, and log errors.**
+The better way to handle, trace, and log errors.**

 _project status badges:_